 Mac.
-99 This Comment cautions against such studies, however, because of the same fairness concerns that guide minimum wage policy in the first instance: why should Liam, our hypothetical McDonald's worker, earn more for his minimum wage position than he would otherwise earn sweeping the floors at the Pet Supermarket next door?
-While it is true and demonstrated herein 100 that corporations in the fast-food industry are prone to allow their workers to rely on public assistance, such an argument for different standards of minimum wages are considered by this Comment to be insufficient solutions to resolving the issue at hand.
+This Comment cautions against such studies, however, because of the same fairness concerns that guide minimum wage policy in the first instance: why should Liam, our hypothetical McDonald's worker, earn more for his minimum wage position than he would otherwise earn sweeping the floors at the Pet Supermarket next door?
+While it is true and demonstrated herein that corporations in the fast-food industry are prone to allow their workers to rely on public assistance, such an argument for different standards of minimum wages are considered by this Comment to be insufficient solutions to resolving the issue at hand.

 On the determination of whether government intervention is appropriate, this Comment would be remiss, however, if it were to omit the political obstacles that any minimum wage hikes would face.
-In the first, John Boehner-whose expansive powers as Speaker of the House of Representatives give him wide latitude over government policy-has been quoted as saying, "I'll commit suicide before I vote on a clean minimum-wage bill."
+In the first, John Boehner-whose expansive powers as Speaker of the House of Representatives give him wide latitude over government policy-has been quoted as saying, "I'll commit suicide before I vote on a clean minimumwage bill."
 Rather than follow through on the rather morbid and surely hyperbolic threat, Speaker Boehner has voted no on all but one bill aimed to raise the minimum wage since 1996.
 The Speaker's voting history likely reduces the likelihood of his caving and allowing a vote on the minimum wage this year.
-The speaker's voting history likely reduces the likelihood of his caving and allowing a vote on the minimum wage this year.